sjelatex/derivative/README.md

-## README for derivative package v0.98 dated 2020-07-20
+## README for derivative package v1.0 dated 2021-05-25

-The package provides a set of commands `\NewOdvVariant`, `\NewPdvVariant` etc. that can be used to define a variant of a derivative.
-The package have already defined several derivatives:
+The package provides a set of commands `\NewDerivative`, `\NewDifferential` etc. that can be used to define a derivative or a differential operator, respectively.
+The package have already defined several derivatives and differentials:

  - `\odv`   Ordinary derivative
  - `\pdv`   Partial derivative
  - `\fdv`   Functional derivtive
  - `\mdv`   Material derivative
  - `\adv`   Average rate of change
  - `\jdv`   Jacobian
+ - `\odif`  Shorthand for ordinary derivative
+ - `\pdif`  Shorthand for partial derivative
+ - `\fdif`  Shorthand for functonal derivative
+ - `\mdif`  Shorthand for material derivative or general differential operator
+ - `\adif`  Difference

 ### Copyright and license

-Copyright 2019-2020 Simon Jensen
+Copyright 2019-2021 Simon Jensen

 This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3